MUDAL/AUTOCROFT-MVP/README.md

 10. Use of any keypad key to turn the LCD on.
 (LCD is powered down 2 minutes after turning on in order to save power).
 11. AT command multidimensional array (Increase the number of columns by 1 i.e. the number of characters in the AT command for choosing a channel).
 Make the array a const.
 12. Set maximum number of nodes to 30.
+13. Clear EEPROM memory + System Reset should be a single functionality.

 # Design Plans for version 2.0
 1. Master controller redesign